shift-dynamics/ksl/doc/sphinx/about.rst

 The code is available open-source with minimal restrictions.
 If you find the code to be useful in your projects, we would love to hear from you.

 This website is a work in progress.
-Please refer to the `GitHub issues <https://github.com/shift-dynamics/ksl/issues>`_ page for the latest status.
+Please refer to the `GitHub issues <https://github.com/shift-dynamics/ksl/issues>`_ page for the latest development status.